Richie97/android-model-provider-generator/README.md

 - `byte[]` (`BLOB`)
 - `enum` (`INTEGER`).

-You can also optionally declare table contraints.
+You can also optionally declare table contraints, a URL path to append to the base url for api calls, and a set or query params as shown in the below JSON.

 Here is a `person.json` file as an example: